 In Minnesota, work hours earned while sitting for the CPA exam can be counted towards your one year of experience.

-Contact MNCPA customer service at 952-831-2707 or email us for answers to your CPA certification questions.
+Contact the MNCPA membership department at 952-831-2707 or email us for answers to your CPA certification questions.

 CPA certification is regulated by the Minnesota Board of Accountancy (BOA).
 They can be reached at 651-296-7938 or online.